 Pattern-abstraction is a generalization of the notation for LAM-abstractions.
-The basic idea is to allow patterns to occur in binding contexts, such as in LAM p.e and FIX p.e, where p is a pattern-expression.
+The basic idea is to allow patterns to occur in binding contexts, such as in LAM p.e, where p is a pattern-expression.

 The pattern-abstraction's binding mechanism provides a powerful mean of extracting components of a value.
-If, for example, e is a SCRIPT-expression such that e IS <x1,x2> is equivalent to TT, then x1 and x2 will be bound to the first and second components of tuple e, respectively, in the scope of expression $e_1$ in (LAM <x1,x2> . $e_1$ ) (e).
-If e IS <x1,x2> denotes FF, then the value of this function application is ?.
+If, for example, e is a SCRIPT-expression such that e IS $\langle x1, x2 \rangle$ is equivalent to TT, then x1 and x2 will be bound to the first and second components of tuple e, respectively, in the scope of expression $e_1$ in (LAM $\langle x1, x2 \rangle$ . $e_1$ )(e).
+If e IS $\langle x1, x2 \rangle$ denotes FF, then the value of this function application is ?.
 Notice that occurrences of x1 and x2 in the inquiry operation IS above are treated as ?, but their occurrences in the pattern-abstraction are not.
 In fact, they get bound to the corresponding components of e.